h1-the-swan/autoreview/README.rst

 - The environment variable ``SPARK_HOME`` must be set (preferably in a ``.env`` file) with the path to Spark.

+  + Java version 8 is required to be used with Spark.
+Make sure Java 8 is installed and point to its path with the environment variable ``JAVA_HOME``.

   + Example ``.env`` file::

         SPARK_HOME=/home/spark-2.4.0-bin-hadoop2.7
+        JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64

 - Create a virtual environment and install the required libraries::